Publication of Regulatory Actions

 In accordance with this Administrative Process, BCFSA may publish Regulatory Actions including Notices of Hearing and Decisions on its website, or in reports or publications distributed publicly.

-Many Decisions published on BCFSA’s website are concurrently published on the Canadian Legal Information Institute (“CanLII”) database.
-The CanLII database is publicly available and searchable for free, contributing to open and transparent access to jurisprudence in Canada.
-All Decisions published on CanLII are subject to CanLII policies and procedures.
+Many Decisions published on the BCFSA website, or in reports or publications distributed publicly, are concurrently published on CanLII.
+Decisions relating to the insurance company segment are also published on CIRDA.
+CanLII and CIRDA are publicly available and searchable for free, contributing to open and transparent access to jurisprudence in Canada.
+All Decisions and other Regulatory Actions published on CanLII and CIRDA are subject to CanLII’s and CIRDA’s respective policies and procedures.

-Where Regulatory Actions are published on BCFSA’s website, third parties, such as internet search engines, media outlets and private individuals, often index and/or copy that content for the purposes of reposting on other websites or making the information available through internet searches.
+Where Regulatory Actions are published on the BCFSA website, or in reports or publications distributed publicly, third parties, such as internet search engines, media outlets and private individuals, often index and/or copy that content for the purposes of reposting on other websites or making the information available through internet searches.
 BCFSA does not control the availability of content published on other websites, or the duration of any search engine’s reporting of that content.

-BCFSA may issue a media release, place a paid advertisement, and use other methods of publication and notification when it determines that such actions would be in the public interest, including but not limited to a lengthy suspension, large fine, licence cancellation, order in urgent circumstances, or order to freeze property.
-The Communications Team is accountable for overseeing any enhanced publication measures that BCFSA may take in relation to a Regulatory Action.
+BCFSA may also issue a media release, place a paid advertisement, and use other methods of publication and notification when it determines that such actions would be in the public interest, including but not limited to a lengthy suspension, large fine, licence cancellation, order in urgent circumstances, or order to freeze property.
+The Communications Team is accountable for overseeing any enhanced publication measures that BCFSA may take in relation to a Regulatory Action including providing statements to media or making BCFSA staff available to speak to media.

 5. Guiding Principles